 It was agreed to investigate this in an EE, along with JVET-AB0110 and JVET-AB0104, but it would be expected to provide a significantly better tradeoff, i.e. further reducing encoder runtime while retaining or improving the compression.

-JVET-AB0246 Crosscheck of JVET-AB0162 (EE2-ralated: On horizontal and vertical planar modes) [Z. Fan, Y. Yasugi, T. Ikai (Sharp)] [late]
+JVET-AB0246 Crosscheck of JVET-AB0162 (EE2-related: On horizontal and vertical planar modes) [Z. Fan, Y. Yasugi, T. Ikai (Sharp)] [late]